alireza95jalili/adblock-list/readme.md

-This is a Custom AddBlock Text That You Can Copy and Paste in Your Addblock Advance tab To Avoid annoying ads
+This is a Custom AddBlock List For People Living in Iran.
+That You Can Copy and Paste this List in Your Addblock Advance tab To Avoid annoying ads